How Much Do You See?

 I bring this all up because while waiting to buy something in a camera shop once, I was listening to the discussion between the salesman and the customer ahead of me.
 The salesman was cleaning the customer's camera and lens so it would be in good shape for the wedding the customer was going to photograph the next day.
 At some point during the conversation, the customer asked the salesman why things looked smaller through her wide-angle lens.
 The salesman patiently explained it to her, and eventually she went on her way.
 I expressed some surprise at her lack of knowledge, as she was going to be shooting a wedding, and the salesman said that she had business connections, but didn't really shoot weddings as a living.
 I later mentioned this to a friend who is a professional photographer and does shoot weddings for a living; I expected that he would deride her lack of understanding of what to us were simple photographic concepts.
 Instead he responded that he didn't need to know how his car works in order to drive it.

 My friend was not entirely correct, as it happens.
 In the case of the car it is not necessary to be even an incompetent mechanic to simply drive a car.
 This does not, however, mean that it is unnecessary to understand how the car works.
 Even if you never thought about it consciously, if you've driven in the snow you surely understand that the accelerator doesn't make the car go faster, the steering wheel doesn't turn the car, and the brakes don't slow the car down.
 What really happens is that the accelerator makes the drive wheels turn faster, the steering wheel points the front wheels in different directions, and the brakes reduce the speed at which the wheels rotate.
-If this sounds like merely a semantic difference, the next time you are driving in the snow find a big empty parking lot, and while cruising at forty miles an hour give the steering wheel a good hard turn and slam on the brakes.
+If this sounds like merely a semantic difference, the next time you're driving in the snow find a big empty parking lot, then while cruising at forty miles an hour give the steering wheel a good hard turn and slam on the brakes.
 Actually, you can learn a great deal in this manner, and that knowledge could serve you well someday.

 The point I wish to make is that there is a difference between simply knowing how to work things and understanding how things work.
 When I take a beginner caving (you didn't think this article was about caving, did you?) and they use a carbide lamp, I teach them how to make it work, but I don't teach them to understand how it works; if they enjoy themselves and wish to continue caving they have plenty of time to learn, and if they have a lamp problem on the beginner trip I fix it.
 Unlike a properly educated and experienced caver, these beginners are still limited by merely knowing how to work the lamp and any other equipment that is new to them.
 Surprising as it may seem, there are some cavers with much caving experience who are also working with these types of limitations.